alfaroqueIslam/Employee-Management-Application/readme.md

 ## Features
 ### List of Features
-- Employees can login, logout, submit reimbursement requests, view pending and resolved requests.
+- Employees can login, logout, add new Employee Records and update old records.
-- Supervisors, Department Heads and Benefits Coordinators can login and logout but can also view all pending requests of employees that are under them and approve or deny requests accordingly.
-They can also view a report of requests they have access to.
+- HR Managers can login and logout but can also view and approve or reject new employee records.